 Click here to apply to become a Local.

 - Rent: Apartment application fees and deposits are typically around $150).
-Monthly rent is approximately $445 per person for a two-bedroom apartment and $690/per person for a one-bedroom (Locals opting to live in a one-bedroom must pass a screening for living alone before applying).
+Monthly rent is approximately $520/person for a two bedroom apartment and $890/per person for a one bedroom (Locals opting to live in a one bedroom must pass evaluation for living alone before applying).

-- Utility Cost: Approximate cost of electricity for a two-bedroom apartment ranges from $40-$50 per person each month, based on the Local’s combined use.
+- Utility Cost: Approximate cost of electricity for a two bedroom apartment ranges from $40-$50/person each month, based on the Local’s combined use.
 Internet is approximately $60/month.
 Trash and water are included with rent.

-- Groceries and Entertainment: Most locals budget $80/week, on average for groceries and fun.
-Locals opting to use ride-hail services rather than riding the bus or utilizing VIA Trans to get to work or go out should budget an additional $30/week.
+- Groceries & Entertainment: Most locals budget $80/week, on average for groceries and fun.
+Locals opting to use ride-hail services rather than riding the bus or utilizing via trans to get to work, or go out, should plan to budget an additional $30/week.

 The upcoming Southwind Fields Tiny House Community is Phase 3 of the overall vision for Southwind Fields.

 It will provide a residential situation where our Locals (Southwind members) will experience an all-inclusive community of acceptance, growth, independence, and support in a therapeutic and supportive atmosphere.

 Each resident will be provided a comfortable, manageably-sized rental home (or a room in The Inn for residents needing more individualized supervision) to call their own.
 We encourage residents to bring furniture and items to decorate as they please.

 Each home will be fitted with A/C and a wet space for a sink and small refrigerator, but shared kitchens will be available also.
 These will create a sense of community and provide a higher level of safety.